neurochain/prototype/README.md

 ## First public version of our sandbox prototype
 Take a deep look at the project [NeuroChain](https://www.neurochaintech.io/).
 Future of blockchains coming soon...

 This sandbox permits us to test some features of our projects.
 Mainly about communication and consensus matters.
+We are currently using NodeJS to develop this prototype for quickness reason.
+Final version of NeuroChain will be mostly developed in C++.

 Updates are coming every day.

 **What is doing this program ?**